percwg/perc-wg/tunnel/draft-perc-dtls-tunnel.md

 # Introduction

-An objective of the work in the Privacy-Enhanced RTP Conferencing (PERC) working group is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) keying material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distributor has access only to the hop-by-hop (HBH) keying material for encryption and authentication.
+An objective of Privacy-Enhanced RTP Conferencing (PERC) is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) keying material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distributor has access only to the hop-by-hop (HBH) keying material for encryption and authentication.

 This specification defines a tunneling protocol that enables the media distributor to tunnel DTLS [@!RFC6347] messages between an endpoint and